derrynknife/SurPyval/docs/SurPyval Models.rst

 Limited Failure Population
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

 Another kind of model that is useful in survival analysis is when a population has a limited number of items in the population that are susceptible to the failure.
+This is also known as a 'Defective Subpopulation' model.
 As such, no matter how long a test continues, it will not be possible for all items to fail (with the particular death/failure).

 As an example: